From Rusty to Like-New: A Step-by-Step Guide to Cleaning Your Blackstone Griddle

 Step 5: Reassembling Your Griddle

-After cleaning all the individual parts of your Blackstone Griddle, it is time to reassemble them.
+After cleaning your Blackstone Griddle’s individual parts, it is time to reassemble them.
 Follow these steps to ensure everything is in its proper place:

 a.
 Putting all parts back in place